- What is the FactGrid?

 How do I get my project accepted on FactGrid?

-The FactGrid has no invisible deeper layer.
+The FactGrid platform has no invisible deeper layer.
 Anyone can query the database and the queries will give the same information whether you are logged in or not.
-Your personal user account just has the advantage that you can now switch to your favorite language when looking at data.
+Your personal user account just has the advantage that you can now switch to your favorite language when looking at data, and that you see the edit link on each statement.

 Once logged in, you can enter data in bulk or make specific corrections wherever you feel like.
 Any input will be connected to your user account.
 Others can undo your edits but not without leaving a documented mark of that intrusion in the version history – visible to all the world.